CNET: Red Ventures ownership

-On September 2020, Red Ventures announced that it would acquire CNET from ViacomCBS for $500 million.
+Red Ventures announced in September 2020 that it would acquire CNET from ViacomCBS for $500 million.
 The transaction was completed on October 30, 2020.

 In November 2022, CNET began publishing articles written with artificial intelligence and edited by humans.
-CNET received criticism for failing to disclose that it was using a machine to write articles.
-CNET conducted a review of these articles in January 2023 after many were found to contain serious errors and plagiarized material.
-In February 2023, The Verge alleged that "editorial firewalls have been repeatedly breached", with CNET reporters were being pushed by Red Ventures to give more favourable coverage to advertisers and pressured to work on sponsored content.
+CNET was criticized for failing to disclose that it was using a machine to write articles, and for using human bylines on some AI-generated content until caught by independent investigators.
+CNET reviewed those articles in January 2023 after many were found to contain serious errors and plagiarized material.
+CNET reporters said Red Ventures pushed them to give more favourable coverage to advertisers and work on sponsored content.
+Subsequently, 10% of CNET staff were laid off.
+Employees unionized in response to the scandal and layoffs, saying AI-generated content posed a danger to their professional reputations.
+A former staffer demanded that her byline be removed from the site, in order to protect her reputation if her articles were revised by AI.